haoyuanlan/Enhancing-COVID-19-Forecasts-with-a-Lightweight-Multi-Head-Depthwise-Separable-Convolution-Network/README.md

 The code and datasets are placed in the resource folder.

-Environment Configuration:
-  Python:3.12.3 | packaged by Anaconda
+Environment Configuration:Python:3.12.3 | packaged by Anaconda; Ipython:8.30.0
-  Ipython:8.30.0